jockmac22/foundation_calendar_date_time_picker/README.md

+### No Longer Supported

+Unfortunately I am no longer supporting this repository.
+For those who have been watching sorry for the distracted level of support.
+I really appreciate the help the community has offered on this project.

-<span style="color: red;font-weight: bold;">If anyone would like to take over this code base, I'm happy to hand it over, with maybe a nod to me somewhere deep in the docs/code.
-I'm no longer actively using Foundation, and my attentions have been draw away pretty heavily.</span>
+If anyone would like to take over this code base, I'm happy to hand it over, with maybe a nod to me somewhere deep in the docs/code.
+I'm no longer actively using Foundation, and my attentions have been draw in other directions.

 Calendar
 ====================================